Josef van Schaik

-Josephus Robertus Hendricus "Josef" van Schaik (31 January 1882 – 23 March 1962) was a Dutch politician of the defunct Roman Catholic State Party (RKSP) and later co-founder of the Catholic People's Party (KVP) now merged into the Christian Democratic Appeal (CDA) party and jurist.
+Josephus Robertus Hendricus "Josef" van Schaik (31 January 1882 – 23 March 1962) was a Dutch politician of the Roman Catholic State Party (RKSP) and later co-founder of the Catholic People's Party (KVP) and jurist.
 He was granted the honorary title of Minister of State on 15 March 1951.

 Van Schaik worked as a teacher at a middle school in Arnhem from 1905 until 1906.
 He worked as a lawyer and prosecutor in Arnhem from 1906 until 1919, served as a judge at the court of Arnhem from 1910 until 1919, and worked as a lawyer and prosecutor in The Hague from 1919 until 1933.

-Van Schaik became a Member of the House of Representatives after the death of Joseph van Nispen tot Sevenaer, taking office on 20 February 1917.
-After the election of 1929, Van Schaik was elected as Speaker of the House of Representatives, taking office on 18 September 1929.
-Following the election of 1933, Van Schaik was appointed as Minister of Justice in the Cabinet Colijn II and served as the De facto Deputy Prime Minister, taking office on 26 May 1933.
-The Cabinet Colijn II fell just two years later on 23 July 1935 and was replaced by the Cabinet Colijn III, with Van Schaik continuing as Minister of Justice and De facto Deputy Prime Minister, taking office on 31 July 1935.
-After the election of 1937, Van Schaik returned as a Member of the House of Representatives and became the Parliamentary leader of the Roman Catholic State Party in the House of Representatives on 8 June 1937.
-The Cabinet Colijn III was replaced by the Cabinet Colijn IV on 24 June 1937.
-Van Schaik was re-elected as Speaker of the House of Representatives following the appointment of Piet Aalberse Sr. as a Member of the Council of State, taking office on 11 November 1937.
-During World War II, Van Schaik continued to serve as the De jure Speaker of the House of Representatives, but in reality his political influence was marginalized and he spent most of the German occupation secluded.
+Van Schaik became a member of the House of Representatives after the death of Joseph van Nispen tot Sevenaer, taking office on 20 February 1917.
+After the 1929 general election, Van Schaik was elected as Speaker of the House of Representatives, taking office on 18 September 1929.
+Following the 1933 general election, Van Schaik was appointed as Minister of Justice in the Colijn II cabinet, taking office on 26 May 1933.
+The cabinet fell just two years later on 23 July 1935 and was replaced by the Colijn III cabinet, with Van Schaik continuing as Minister of Justice, taking office on 31 July 1935.
+After the 1937 general election, Van Schaik returned to the House of Representatives and became the parliamentary leader of the Roman Catholic State Party on 9 June 1937.
+The Colijn III cabinet was replaced by the Colijn IV cabinet on 24 June 1937.
+Van Schaik was re-elected as Speaker of the House of Representatives following the appointment of Piet Aalberse Sr. to the Council of State, taking office on 11 November 1937.
+During World War II, Van Schaik continued to serve as the de jure Speaker of the House of Representatives, but in reality his political influence was marginalized and he spent most of the German occupation secluded.